Improving lives through graduate research in recreation and leisure

 The thesis-based Master of Arts in Recreation of Leisure Studies is designed to:

-- increase knowledge of the theories and concepts of leisure, and of the contributions by the social sciences, the natural sciences, and the humanities for understanding leisure.
+- increase knowledge of the theories and concepts of leisure and the contributions by the social sciences and humanities to the field

-- develop the ability to use research methods and designs in problem solving, hypothesis testing, and theory development.
+- develop and strengthen research competencies including the use of research methods and designs in problem solving, hypothesis testing and theory development

 The MA program is intended for students who have demonstrated strong academic abilities at the undergraduate level.
 While there is a blend of applied and scholarly approaches, there is a strong emphasis on the ability to conceptualize and conduct independent research of high calibre.